Project-Herophilus/IntegrationFramework-HDF/README.md

 # iDaaS-Connect
-Complete Repository for all iDaaS-Connect reference architecture/design pattern/accelerator(s).
+Complete Repository for all iDaaS-Connect reference architecture/design pattern/accelerator(s). iDaaS Connect is based upon Apache Camel.

 # General Background
 Intelligent DaaS (Data as a Service) is intended to be a tier of reusable and extensible capabilities.